 This popular chinook fishery just north of Lincoln City has been opened up to become Oregon’s northernmost fishery with a modest bag limit for wild winter steelhead.
 You can fish for steelhead most of the year, except for a closure period in April and much of May, until the regular spring trout season reopens.
 Wild steelhead typically run best in late winter.
 A slightly longer stretch of river is open for steelhead than for chinook.
 You can fish for steelies up to the mouth of Prairie Creek, located just west of Milepost 10 on Highway 18.

 Big Elk Creek

 Big Elk Creek is a tributary of the Yaquina River, near Elk City upstream from Toledo and Newport.
-This small stream offers bank fishing in spots along Harlan Road up to the bridge over Grant Creek (the first bridge), which is the fishing deadline.
-While angling is open throughout the creek below the bridge, winter steelhead smolts are released near Milepost 13, so returning adults often move into that area.
+This small stream offers bank fishing in spots along Harlan Road up to the fishing deadline at Bear Creek.
+Lower Bear Creek (below the first bridge) also is open for hatchery steelhead.
+The creek historically has been planted with steelhead smolts near Milepost 13, so returning adults often move into that area.
 The annual catch on this small stream is usually a couple hundred fish.
 Most of those are landed from late December into February.

 North Fork Alsea River